ShmuelFine/COOP/OpenCV/README.md

 >
 > 1. Open `OpenCV/UnitTest/GrayImageUnitTest.c`.
 > 2. At the top of the file, find the `#define PATH` macro.
-> 3. Change the default path to the **absolute path** of the COOP project name directory on your local CP.
+> 3. Change the default path to the **absolute path** of the COOP project name directory on your local PC.
 >
 > **Example:**
 > ```c